IBM/CodeEngine/thumbnail/README.md

 Code Engine.
 Instead, we're going to demonstrate how the event-driven thumbnail processor works even without uploading pictures via the webapp.

-First, let's download an picture to our local system by using one of the pre-defined pictures from our webapp:
+First, let's download a picture to our local system by using one of the pre-defined pictures from our webapp:

 ```